 Section 501.
-Qualifications of voters.
+Qualification of Voters.

-All citizens of the United States who have attained the age of eighteen years and who have been bona fide residents of the Town for at least thirty (30) days prior to an election shall be eligible to register, and after registering shall be eligible to vote at all Town elections so long as they remain bona fide residents of the Town and have not been disenfranchised as provided by the laws of the State of Maryland.
+All citizens of the United States who have attained the age of eighteen years and who have been bona fide residents of the Town for at least thirty (30) days prior to an election shall be eligible to registered, and after registering shall be eligible to vote at all Town elections so long the laws of the State of Maryland.
 The Board of Election Supervisors shall have the power to determine the eligibility of each voter.